Just got an email question from one of our SGPT athletes and he had a great question.

 What is one tip I can give you to achieve that?

-When your body tells your mind it is tired you respond with “looking good, feeling good, oughta be in Hollywood!”
+When your body tells your mind it is tired you have respond with something.
+During Basic Underwater Demolitions SEAL (BUD/S training) we would say “looking good, feeling good, oughta be in Hollywood!”

 It is a proven fact that a negative idea cannot exist alongside a positive thought in your mind.